jwvictor/pronto/README.md

 ### 1. Prompts

 Prompts are the basic building blocks.
 They represent template-based interactions with AI models.
 Each prompt:
-- Has a defined input type
-- Has a defined output type
-- Is imported from a template file
+- Is defined in a Nunjucks template file
+- Has defined input/output types
 - Can be called like a regular function

 ### 2. Flows